underscoreio/shapeless-guide/src/pages/representations/adts.md

 However, instead of using `Tuples` and `Either`, shapeless uses its own data types to represent generic products and coproducts.
-We'll introduce to these types in the next sections.
+We'll introduce these types in the next sections.

-[^generic]: We're using "generic" with an informal way here rather than meaning "a type with a type parameter".
+[^generic]: We're using "generic" in an informal way here, rather than the conventional meaning of
+"a type with a type parameter".